Timberwolves hang on, top undermanned 76ers 112-109

 Timberwolves: Host Miami on Monday night.

-76ers: Welcome back former Sixer Ben Simmons when Brooklyn hits town Tuesday night.
+76ers: Welcome back former Sixers Ben Simmons when Brooklyn hits town Tuesday night.